 Because the almond flour dough is stickier than regular dough, it can be challenging trying to roll it into balls.
 What always does the trick is putting the dough in the fridge for half an hour, which will make it so much easier to work with!

-You can also be more or less generous with sugar on these depending on how sweet your tooth really is!
-Sometimes I put in more sugar than what is described here, other times – less.
-And I like them no matter how much sugar I put!
+You can also be more or less generous with maple syrup on these depending on how sweet your tooth really is!
+Sometimes I put in more syrup than what is described here, other times – less.
+And I like them no matter how sweet they are!

 I try to pack a variety of dried fruit into the dough: dried mangos, cranberries, you name it.
 You can also press a few dried cranberries onto baked cookies for a better presentation.